Jaladimanaswitha/WorkPortfoilo/README.md

   *  We have done this page similar to the profile but an extra feature added was to store the image.

 * Sprint 5: During Sprint 5....
-	My team started working on Unit Testing.
-After a complete day of research about unit testing, we started to implement it.
-After completing the backend unit testing, we started to work on the previous changes that had to be made.
-Later, we started with the process of integration.
+  * My team started working on Unit Testing.
+  * After a complete day of research about unit testing, we started to implement it.
+  * After completing the backend unit testing, we started to work on the previous changes that had to be made.
+  * Later, we started with the process of integration.

 * Sprint 6: During Sprint 6....
+  * My team continued to work the process of integration.
+  * During the integration we faced a few issues related to and display pages and images
+  * The information was not displaying due to incorrect routing, so we resolved it
-	My team continued to work the process of integration.
-During the integration we faced a few issues related to CSS and images.
-After dealing with these issues, we started to work on implementing a search bar for farmer search and later we moved to work on customer search bar.
+  * Later, we started to work on implementing a search bar for farmer search and later we moved to work on customer search bar.

 * Sprint 7:During Sprint 7.....
- 	My team continued to work the process of integration for profile editing.
-During the integration we faced a few issues where the information was working well in the backend but fetching the details to the frontend proved a little difficult.
-After working on these issues, the integration process was completed along with the task of adding to cart page.
+   * My team continued to work the process of integration for profile editing.
+   *  During the integration we faced a few issues where the information was working well in the backend but fetching the details to the frontend proved a little difficult.
+   *  After working on these issues, the integration process was completed along with the task of adding to cart page.